runtimeverification/verified-smart-contracts/bihu/README.md

 $ kprove forwardToHotWallet-spec.k -m VERIFICATION --z3-executable -d /path/to/evm-semantics/.build/java
 ```

-#### Installing EVM Verifier
+#### Installing the EVM Verifier

-Note that the EVM verifier installation (via the KEVM) is required (for the first time only).
-The following commands will successfully install the verifier provided that all of the dependencies are installed.
+The EVM verifier is part of the KEVM project.
+The following commands will successfully install it, provided that all of the dependencies are installed.

 ```
 $ git clone git@github.com:kframework/evm-semantics.git